English Language Proficiency Requirements and Testing

 All international applicants for whom English is not the first language and for whom the language of instruction was not English must provide proof of competence in the English language.
 Applicants can meet English proficiency requirements by presenting an acceptable TOEFL exam score, or by successfully completing the Intensive English as a Second Language (IESL) program at Eastern University.

 - International applicants from non English-speaking countries must provide a minimum TOEFL score of 79 (internet-based test), 550 (written test), taken within 2 years of the desired term of entry.
 The institutional code for Eastern University is 2220.

-- International applicants to programs within the School of Leadership Development (SLD) have the option to provide scores from IELTS instead of from TOEFL.
+- International applicants to Graduate Programs in Leadership and Development have the option to provide scores from IELTS instead of from TOEFL.
 The minimum IELTS score is 6.5.

 - IELTS scores must be submitted to EU directly from IELTS.
 IELTS does not use institutional codes.

 - Graduate-level international applicants seeking graduate/teaching assistantships must also provide proof of spoken English language competence and may be asked to achieve TOEFL scores above the minimum.

 - Applicants are encouraged to take any required tests as early as possible to avoid delays in the processing of their applications.

 - Students whose TOEFL or IELTS scores do not meet the minimum requirement but who otherwise qualify academically, or who do not wish to present a TOEFL or IELTS score, may seek entrance to the University through the IESL program at Eastern University.
 Successful completion of IESL is an acceptable alternative to the TOEFL or IELTS requirement.